swhid/swhid.github.io/index.md

 ### Participation and governance

-Participation in the elaboration of the SWHID standard is open to all, Design and planning is primarily done via the team [mailing list](https://groups.google.com/g/swhid-discuss) and meetings: see the dedicated [SWHID Specification repository](https://github.com/swhid/specification) for more information.
+Participation in the elaboration of the SWHID standard is open to all, Design and planning is primarily done via the team [mailing list](https://groups.google.com/g/swhid-discuss) (see [how to join][howto-join]) and meetings: see the dedicated [SWHID Specification repository](https://github.com/swhid/specification) for more information.

 The SWHID specification is maintained by the [SWHID core team](coreteam).